illinois death tax illinois death tax

 Historical Background of the Tax

 The Illinois Death Tax reaches back over a century, boasting a convoluted history.
-It came into effect in the year 1898, initially targeting large estates.
+It came into effect in 1898, initially targeting large estates.
 Over time, adjustments occurred, primarily to counter federal changes and align with the financial climate.
-For example, in 2009 the state decoupled from the federal estate tax, setting an exemption amount at $2 million and fixing the top tax rate at 16%.
+For example, in 2009, the state decoupled from the federal estate tax, setting an exemption amount of $2 million and fixing the top tax rate at 16%.
 Subsequent increases in the exemption amount resulted, with it standing at $4 million since 2012.
 A detailed timeline of this tax’s progression would indicate its evolving nature and constancy throughout Illinois history.

 Differentiating Estate Tax from Inheritance Tax